git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * The red button dismisses the new preset or device selection and closes the browser.
 * The green button confirms the new preset or device selection and closes the browser.
 * The purple buttons are for previewing presets of instrument devices.
+* Cursor left/right switches to the next / previous browser tab

 ## Preferences Dialog